26 Developer Goals That ACTUALLY WORK – with SMART Examples

 Now that we know what a SMART goal is, let’s look at 5 SMART goals you can set to become a better programmer this year:

 SMART Goal #1: Spend Three Nights per Week Creating Your Own Website if You Want To Make a Career Change

 If you’re currently employed but looking to branch out on your own and build your own programming business, it’s great to have your own programming blog showcasing your skills.

 You’ll need to dedicate some time after work to specifically work on the site and commit to a time-frame where you will have it done.

 R—Relevant if you want to start your own business

 Set a goal to do two per year.
-And a top tip is to find one that you need to pay for, as you are much more likely to commit to it.
+And a top tip is to find one that you need to pay for, as you’re much more likely to commit to it.

-You can decide on any programming language where you think you need to improve your skillset.
+You can decide on any programming language in which you think you need to improve your skillset.